Type packets consolidate portrait, career, relationship, personal growth and theory writings about a single type into one document.

 Whether you're a young adult trying to find your place in the world, or a not-so-young adult trying to find out if you're moving along the right path, it's important to understand yourself and the personality traits that will impact your likeliness to succeed or fail at various careers.
 It's equally important to understand what is really important to you.
 When armed with an understanding of your strengths and weaknesses, and an awareness of what you truly value, you are in an excellent position to pick a career that you will find rewarding.

 The following traits are generally found in ISTPs:

 The ISTP is fortunate because they have the ability to be good at many different kinds of tasks.
 Their introverted and thinking preferences give them the ability to concentrate and work through problems - that leaves many doors open to them.
 However, to be happiest, the ISTP needs to lead a lifestyle that offers a great deal of autonomy and does not include much external enforcement of structure.
 ISTPs will do best working for themselves, or working in very flexible environments.
 Their natural interests lie towards applying their excellent reasoning skills against known facts and data to discover underlying structure, or solutions to practical questions.

-The following list of professions is built on our impression of careers that would be especially suitable for an ISTP.
+The following list of professions is built on real data from people who have taken the MBTI© or Personality Questionnaire©, and upon our impression of careers that would be especially suitable for an ISTP.
 It is meant to be a starting place, rather than an exhaustive list.
 There are no guarantees that any or all of the careers listed here would be appropriate for you, or that your best career match is among those listed here.